mitotic/graphterm/docs/start.rst

 be used ony for teaching and demonstration purposes.
 In this case, the ``--auth_type=name`` option can be used, if all users can share an account, with no access code.
-The ``--auth_type=multiuser`` option, which requires root access, is suitable for a multiple user lab setting, providing a choice of either access code HMAC authentication or Google Authentication.
-HTTPS protocol can be enabled for the public server, using either self-signed or authoritative certificates, to provide additional security.
+The ``--auth_type=multiuser`` option, which requires the server to run with root privileges, is suitable for a multiple user lab setting, providing a choice of either access code HMAC authentication or Google Authentication.
+The ``--nolocal`` option can be used to disable root access via the browser, in this case.
+The HTTPS protocol can be enabled for the public server, using either self-signed or authoritative certificates, to provide additional security.

 When working with sensitive information, it would be best to run the server on ``localhost`` (the default) and use SSH port forwarding to